 Hollywood Pantages Theatre

-The Hollywood Pantages Theatre is no doubt one of the most extravagant theatres in the world.
-An art deco masterpiece located in the heart of Hollywood, it was a popular venue for many dazzling stage performances and movie premieres.
-It’s a thriving representation of Hollywood’s golden age, tracing its roots back to the glorious vaudeville days.
+The Hollywood Pantages Theatre in Los Angeles stands as one of the most extravagant and iconic theaters in the world.
+This Art Deco masterpiece, located in the heart of Hollywood, has long been a celebrated venue for dazzling stage performances and star-studded movie premieres.
+As a shining symbol of Hollywood’s golden age, it traces its rich history back to the vaudeville era, serving as a cornerstone of entertainment in the city.

 It turns out the Pantages Theatre is just as unique to the dead as it is for the living.
 Over the decades, show personnel and guests have reported apparitions that roam the theatre’s majestic rooms and passageways.
 Some of its iconic guests and owners clearly never left.

-The Pantages Theatre was the last theatre built by the vaudeville impresario Alexander Pantages and was designed to accommodate vaudeville performances and film events.
+The Pantages Theatre in Los Angeles was the last theatre built by the vaudeville impresario Alexander Pantages and was designed to accommodate vaudeville performances and film events.
 It opened its doors on June 4, 1930, with significant fanfare and celebrity guests.

 At the time of its opening, the state-of-the-art theatre featured 2,812 seats, opulent staircases, starburst ceiling patterns, massive chandeliers, all for a cost of $1.25 million.